dikortis/LetsTalkETC/Episodes/Episode_15.md

-mathematical addition where you can in principle explain everything in terms of mathematics but then you know in practice people add in lots and lots and lots of extra features which they don't really bother explaining fully mathematically hmm so you end up with the real languages that people actually use for programming and this includes
+mathematical addition where you can in principle explain everything in terms of mathematics but then you know in practice people add in  and lots of extra features which they don't really bother explaining fully mathematically so you end up with the real languages that people actually use for programming and this includes
 Haskell is the right there so at the